Are humans really different? The answer may seem obvious, but its far from simple…

 So, what’s the point for your every day human animal?

-Well, as I first wrote these words, I balanced my laptop on a pillow to avoid the unintentional incineration of my reproductive prospects while our cats relaxed quietly nearby.
+Well, as I wrote these words, I balanced my laptop on a pillow to avoid the unintentional incineration of my reproductive prospects while our cats relaxed quietly nearby.

 I was also steaming a little over emails from the night before.
 The cats would have forgotten them already.